OCA/rma/rma_sale/README.rst

 #.
 Click on the 'Request RMAs' button and RMAs will be created linked to
    the sales order.

+Single page RMA request:

+1. Go to Sales > Configuration > Settings
+2. Check the 'Single page RMA request' box.
+3. On a sales order in the portal, clicking on 'Request RMAs' button will open a new page (not a popup).

 Known issues / Roadmap
 ======================